axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 |dashboard-statistics-section|

-Next to the heading you find a link :guilabel:`Show all charts`.
+Next to the heading you find a link ``Show all charts``.
 This quick link routes you the :guilabel:`Statistics` page of the |axon-ivy| Portal.
 Please refer to :ref:`full-statistic-list` for more detailed information.